hiibolt/requiem/README.md

 - - [ ] Character max indicator
 - - [ ] Hints on high response count
 - - [ ] Skill issues with players not knowing what to do

-Until the word WIP is purged from this README, this is NOT a release.
-This will be a long-running project.